 6. A Miniature Version of Your Goal

 It is good to set big goals, but before you launch, test it on a smaller scale.
-Testing a smaller version of your goal will give you the opportunity to detect opportunities and threats to your goals that you might not have considered before.
+Testing a smaller version of your goal as part of a goals strategy will give you the opportunity to detect opportunities and threats to your goals that you might not have considered before.

 This strategy is applicable in business and for individuals.
 It is what recruiters use as job simulation (a test job) to ascertain how a candidate will perform on the real job.
 It is what partners practice when they date to get familiar with each other before making a marriage commitment.

 This looks like the one earlier mentioned about focusing on the process, but there’s some difference.
 Creating milestones means breaking your goal into actionable units and focusing on achieving each unit at a specific moment.

 8. A Competitor